Exclusive - U.S. finds long-lost diary of top Nazi leader, Hitler aide

 Rosenberg was an early and powerful Nazi ideologue, particularly on racial issues.
 He directed the Nazi party's foreign affairs department and edited the Nazi newspaper.
 Several of his memos to Hitler were cited as evidence during the post-war Nuremberg trials.

 Rosenberg also directed the systematic Nazi looting of Jewish art, cultural and religious property throughout Europe.
-The Nazi unit created to seize such artifacts was called Task Force Reichsleiter Rosenberg.
+The Nazi unit created to seize such artefacts was called Task Force Reichsleiter Rosenberg.

 He was convicted of crimes against humanity and was one of a dozen senior Nazi officials executed in October 1946.
 His diary, once held by Nuremberg prosecutors as evidence, vanished after the trial.

-Note: (This story is corrected from June 9 story to correct spelling of complements in paragraph 3)